DanielLedger/spacecadets-3-barebones-ext/README.md

 Important notes:
 The interpreter is fairly forgiving: if a variable doen't exist, it is assumed to equal zero.
+The variable name `c19d8376-bd42-47fa-94c3-aba77f40e2e8` is reserved (if you wanted to use it for whatever reason).

 Command line switches:
 `-v` = Turns the extra printing OFF (this will only print at the end).